jaspector

 Contact town office for current schedule

-Do I need a building permit in Town of Washburn, ME?
+01 Do I need a building permit in Washburn, ME?

 New construction, renovations, additions, demolition, shoreland zone construction (within 75 feet of any stream), subdivision and site design as required by state.

-How do I apply for a building permit in Town of Washburn, ME?
+02 How do I apply for a building permit in Washburn, ME?

-How long does it take to get a building permit in Town of Washburn, ME?
+03 How long does it take to get a building permit in Washburn, ME?

-What work is exempt from building permits in Town of Washburn, ME?
+04 What work is exempt from building permits in Washburn, ME?

+Not all construction work requires a permit in Washburn, ME.
 The following work is generally exempt: Ordinary maintenance and repair not affecting structural integrity or life safety.
 Note: Contact CEO at (207) 455-8485 to confirm exemption for specific projects.
 Note: Shoreland zone construction within 75 feet of any stream always requires a permit regardless of project type.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Washburn, ME?
+05 How do I schedule a building inspection in Washburn, ME?